-The antipathy of the Aryas against the Dasyus wasterribly intense.
-They belonged to an entirely different race of repulsive looks, dark complexion and flat nose, spoke a different language and worshipped different gods and contested fiercely the Aryan encroachments.
-There was nothing in common between them but fierce passion and bitter hatred. animosity seems to be inborn in man.
-The Greeks distrust and hate the Italians, the Italians the French. the French the Germans, the Germans the English, the English regard themselves superior to all continental peoples and enjoy playing one power against the other which they pay back with venomous resentment and corrosive jealousy, the whole of Europe with burning heart feels hatred against America (U.S.A.) as an arrogant, unmannerly, barbarous opulent, and powerful country, full of passions, and America looks down uponall of them with contemptuous disdain.
-Yet they have prejudices, horrible crimes, vices, graft, greed and hypocrisy sprung from the same Caucasian stock, profess the same religion, have almost the same standard of civilisation and speak kindred languages. dual greed, lawlessness and crime are controllable by religious injunctions and civic discipline, but when it expresses itself as a tribal or national will, the very solidarity of the social and national organisation seems, instead of checking it in its infancy, rather intensified and inflamed with violent fury.
-A lew might renounce his religion and solemnly adopt a country into which he is born and whose language he learns to speak, yet there is an aloofness, reserve and distrust between himand the country which nothing can obliterate, even though on occasions he may be entrusted with honourable and responsible post for political purposes.
+The Aryas made an early distinction between themselves and the non-Arvans, which is clearly explained different race of repulsive looks, dark complexion and flat nose, spoke a different language and worshipped different gods and contested fiercely the Aryan encroachments.
+There was nothing in common between them but fierce passion and bitter hatred.
+Racial animosity seems to be inborn in man.
+The Greeks distrust and hate the Italians, the Italians the French, the French the Germans, the Germans the English, the English regard themselves superior to all continental peoples and enjoy playing one power against the other which they pay back with venomous resentment and corrosive jealousy, the whole of Europe with burning heart feels hatred against America (U.S.A.) as an arrogant, unmannerly, barbarous opulent, and powerful country, full of passions, and America looks down uponall of them with contemptuous disdain.
+Yet they have prejudices, horrible crimes, vices, graft, greed and hypocrisy sprung from the same Caucasian stock, profess the same religion, have almost the same standard of civilisation and speak kindred languages.
+Individual greed, lawlessness and crime are controllable by religious injunctions and civic discipline, but when it expresses itself as a tribal or national will, the very solidarity of the social and national organisation seems, instead of checking it in its infancy, rather intensified and inflamed with violent fury.
+A Jew might renounce his religion and solemnly adopt a country into which heis born and whose language he learns to speak, yet there is an aloofness, reserve and distrust between him and the country which nothing can obliterate, ever though on occasions he may be entrusted with honourable and responsible post for political purposes.
 The